Let’s get started

 Gemma earns $1,500 per week and has around $30 left after all her expenses.
 She is thinking about making salary sacrifice contributions to her super to maximise her super when she eventually retires.

 Gemma can ask her employer to make salary sacrifice contributions of around $44 per week (only $30 of her take home pay per week as these contributions are made before income tax).
-After a 15% contributions tax, there will be around $38 will be added to her super each week.
+After 15% contributions tax, around $38 will be added to her super each week.

 If Gemma continues this strategy for 40 years until she retires at 65, she could have $151,000 more in super then if she didn’t make any extra contributions.
 Thanks to the power of concessional taxation and compound returns, this is far more than the $62,000 in net income she’s given up during this time.